anasgee/Musicology/readme.md

+# Musicology

-This is the Dance academy website where you can register yourself and reserve your seats in your respected country.
+This is the Dance Academy website where you can register yourself and reserve your seats in your respected country.
 You can also check real-time prices and active members and community members.